 The Impacts of Unsupported Speech Phrases

-There are three possible outcomes of the use of unsupported phrases.
+There are three possible outcomes of the use of unsupported speech phrases.
 Two of the possible outcomes will likely have a minimal or no impact on the simulation, i.e., a correct semantic match or an utterance rejection.
-How the third outcome, a false positive, is handled will be the difference between a functional system and an unusable system is largely predicated by how the system handles false-positives.
+The difference between a functional system and an unusable system is largely predicated by how the system handles false-positives.

 Correct Semantic Match

 In many cases, the inclusion or addition of words will result in an unsupported speech phrase, but will still produce a correct semantic match.
 In other words, the nature of constrained grammar is such that “close enough” will be good enough.
 Refer to How to Specify ASR Accuracy for further details on semantic accuracy.

 If the recognized utterance is not “close enough,” the sentence will be rejected.
 In this use case, there will be no impact on the connected simulation.
 However, you should consider how you will handle any text to speech response when unsupported speech phrases are rejected.
 In most cases, the most appropriate response from the text to speech system for a rejected utterance would be silence.
 Silence is likely the correct response when rejecting the entire utterance.
 In many systems, an utterance includes multiple linked phrases.

 If the target entity identification was recognized correctly, but the command intended for that entity was not, a response from the entity asking for clarification would be expected.
 The requirements specification for handling rejected phrases in a multiple phrase sentence should be a major design consideration.
 Using slot-based recognition may add cost, but it will if implemented correctly, significantly enhance usability and realism.